What is Atomic Research in UX?

 Examples of atomic elements in UX research might include:

-Once the atomic elements are identified, the next crucial step is organizing and categorizing them.
-This involves grouping similar atoms into molecules and then interpreting these molecules to form organisms.
+Once the atomic elements are identified, the next important step is organizing and categorizing them.
+Organizing atomic elements involves grouping similar atoms into molecules and then interpreting these molecules to form organisms.
 The organization of data is key to making atomic research practical and actionable.

 Synthesizing atomic insights into actionable UX strategies